-The REIT has an average remaining lease term of 5.3 years (not including tenant early termination rights).
-If all tenants were able to exercise their earliest possible termination rights, the average remaining lease term in the REIT's portfolio is 3.5 years.
+The REIT has an average remaining lease term of 5.3 years in fully owned properties (not including tenant early termination rights).
+Assuming all tenants leave at the earliest possible date according to their early termination rights, which the REIT believes is unlikely, the average remaining lease term in our portfolio is 3.8 years.
+The following graph sets out the amount of GLA and percentage of total GLA of the properties subject to leases expiring during the periods shown (excluding early lease terminations).